Country Guide: Madagascar

 - Packing list

-> - Original inventory in French dated, valued and signed by the shipper
+- Original inventory in French dated, valued, and signed by the owner of the goods

-> - Invoice from JIRAMA (water supplier) at the same address as on the inventory
+- Invoice from JIRAMA (water supplier) at the same address as on the inventory

 - Work authorization issued by Labor Ministry in Madagascar

 - Original certificate of change of residence issued at origin

 - Original residence certificate issued by the Fokontany in Madagascar